Chart Color Schemes

 Lucas has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified nine projects likely impacting the region.
-Notable ones are Ballarat Private Hospital, Circular Economy Precinct, Shayne Reese Swimming Learn to Swim Facility, and Ballarat Link Road Stages 2 and 3.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects potentially impacting the region.
+Notable initiatives include Ballarat Private Hospital, Circular Economy Precinct, Shayne Reese Swimming Learn to Swim Facility, and Ballarat Link Road Stages 2 and 3.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.